ivanvorobei/SPStorkController/README.md

 ## YouTube Tutorials

 I have youtube channel where I publish videos about Xcode and design.
-You can see how to use `SPStorkController` and how customize it in this video:
+You can see how to use `SPStorkController` and how customize it in this video (for English speakers I added subtitles):

 [![Tutorial on YouTube](https://rawcdn.githack.com/IvanVorobei/SPStorkController/03327b014f2376ca7151dd5aa90b794a2643600e/Recource/spstork-preivew.jpg)](https://youtu.be/wOTNGswT2-0)